 Lifting up 30º the right shoulder leaves us with an horrible looking deformation.

 This is the kind of stuff we should be aware of.
 For this particular case, removing all the influence of the shoulder bone will be enough to lead to some better results.

 Removing all the influence sometimes is not the best idea so you can also reduce the amount of influence the shoulder makes on that part of the body for different results.

-Like any automatic tool, Mixamo is a great time cutter that provides an easy way to go with decent results, but problems can arise, we covered some of the most annoying ones and hopefully this blog post helped you somehow.
+Like any automatic tool, Mixamo is a great time saver that provides an easy way to go with decent results, but problems can arise, we covered some of the most annoying ones and hopefully this blog post helped you with your avatars.

 founder and creative director at Polygonal Mind

 In love with videogames since I can remember, passionate about geometry, VR addict and energetic persona.

 Junior 3D Animator improving every day possible.
 Videogame and cat enthusiast.